Welcome to the Singing Creek Educational Center!

 Go back in time and have an experience you will never forget.
 Have you ever wondered what it would be like to be pioneer in Oregon in the 1800’s?
 Have you been yearning to get outside and learn about nature and experience a creek, woods and pond?
 Wanted to know more about First Peoples (Native Americans,) Lewis and Clark, and early settlers of Oregon?

 Our interactive history programs for children and families include school field trips, classes, pioneer summer camps, and several special events throughout the year.
-Join us for our Living History Festival in early summer and try out all the different hands-on activities at a multitude of booths, including weaving, games, crafts and brushing a horse.
-We also offer monthly homeschool pioneer classes for your group.
-Some of our favorite activities include butter churning, grain grinding, sewing, making puppets, learning pioneer games and songs, collecting eggs from the hen house, washing clothes, gardening, herbal walks and trading with the trapper.
+Join us at the Kids Zone of the Bohemia Mining Days Festival in Coiner Park, in early summer and try out all the different hands-on activities at a multitude of booths, including weaving, games, crafts and petting a horse.
+We also offer monthly home school classes for your group from Sept- May.
+Some of our favorite activities include butter churning, grain grinding, sewing, making puppets, learning pioneer games and songs, washing clothes, gardening, herbal walks and trading with the trapper.
 Summer camps include visits from costumed interpreters like the medicine woman, the spinners, the trapper, “grandma” and more.
 If your family enjoys reading about life on the prairie, or watching the T.V. shows, your kids will love living the experience.

 Field Trips for Your Classroom or Group